deesebc/PostExamples/README.md

 Project to explain how it works JAX-WS with jaxws-rt:2.2.10

+## GraviteeExample

+Project with docker-compose to run Gravitee

 ## JerseyExample

 Project to explain how it works Jersey JAX-RS with jersey-container-servlet:2.25.1 and jetty and gradle